checkjill/aps-python-workshop-2026/README.md

 Alright, now that the environment is set up, we will install the package we will be using in the workshop.

-To do this, we can run the code below, which will allow us to install all the requirements.
+To do this, we can run the code below, which will allow us to install all the packages listed in the `requirements.txt` file.

-**Requirements:**
+**Copy and paste the code below:**

 ```
 python -m pip install -r requirements.txt